 What Is an SDET?

 SDET stands for Software Development Engineer in Test.
-Unlike a manual QA engineer who tests software by hand, an SDET writes code to automate testing.
-SDETs are part developer, part tester — they build the frameworks and tools that make testing scalable.
+Unlike manual QA engineers, SDETs write code to automate testing.
+They combine development and testing skills.

 Companies like Google, Microsoft, Amazon, and Meta hire SDETs at developer-level salaries.
-The demand for SDETs is growing every year as more companies move toward continuous delivery and automated testing pipelines.
+The demand for knowledge on how to become an SDET is growing as companies move toward continuous delivery pipelines.

 SDET vs QA Engineer — What Is the Real Difference?